 The admissions information below may provide a better idea of the applicants Roberts Wesleyan College accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of accepted students, as well as any college or dual credits that may be transferred.
-This information can be used to have a better understanding of your chances of getting into Roberts Wesleyan College.
+The details may include admissions application requirements and recommendations, as well as any college or dual credits that may be transferred.

 College Credits Accepted

 - Life Experience Credits

 - AP Course Credits

 The total student enrollment at Roberts Wesleyan College is about 1,700, where graduate students make up roughly 13% of the student body.

 Estimated Costs & Financial Aid

 The items listed below are for informational purposes only and may not represent current tuition, fees, and expenses.

 - Annual tuition estimates are between $28,000-$33,000 for both state residents and nonresidents